What is VantageScore?

 • VantageScore is a credit-scoring model that calculates credit scores, which lenders use to determine a borrower’s creditworthiness.

-• VantageScore was created by the three major credit bureaus as an alternative to the popular FICO scoring models.
+• It was created by the three major credit bureaus as an alternative to the popular FICO scoring models.

 • VantageScore credit scores are based on a number of factors like payment history, credit utilization, credit age and recent hard inquiries.

-• VantageScore considers a good credit score to fall between 661 and 780.
+• Typically, a good or prime credit score falls between 661 and 780.

 Monitor your credit for free